replicatedhq/replicated-sdk/README.md

 **Note** The endpoint *POST* `/api/v1/mock-data` exclusively supports full data posts, meaning that if any updates are required for the mock data, the entire dataset must be sent to the endpoint via the `POST` method.

-**Note**: When using custom domains for replicated app, the first license pull with license ID would be through replicated app endpoint.
+**Note**: [_when we start supporting custom domains for replicated app endpoint_] When using custom domains for replicated app, the first license pull with license ID would be through replicated app endpoint.
 Once the license information is available and Replicated SDK is running, subsequent api calls to replicated app would be via custom domain url of replicated app.

 ### Replicated SDK "dev" mode for staging/okteto environments
 **Note**: Please don't document this in customer facing docs.